Table of contents

 At xorlab, we provide an advanced security solution that utilizes context intelligence to identify and block phishing campaigns generated by ChatGPT with 100% accuracy.
 Our rigorous testing over nearly two months has proven the effectiveness of our system in stopping both template-based and advanced language model phishing campaigns.
 By leveraging a similar security solution, organizations can better protect themselves from the ever-evolving threat of communication-based attacks.

 Ready to test your current defenses?
-Request a free email attack simulation below.
+Request your email attack simulation below.